 However, there is some vignetting and darkening of the corners in wide apertures.
 I have always liked this look as it pulls the eye to the center of the frame, but some may not be as kind to it- just something to keep in mind!

 Image stabilization is a system that helps your lens account for unexpected hand movements or other shake.
 This lens features something called Intelligent OS, which is a brilliant stabilization system from Sigma.
 The intelligent OS works horizontally, vertically, or diagonally, whatever direction your lens is being held or used.
+Pretty cool,right?

 Chromatic Aberration and Flare Resistance

-The chromatic aberration control is quite good as well, with the optical array comprising of 24 elements spread across 22 groups in the optical array of this lens, which includes nine FLD pieces of glass and a single SLD lens, all of which are used to help control chromatic aberration.
+There are also 24 elements spread across 22 groups in the optical array of this lens, which includes nine FLD pieces of glass and a single SLD lens, all of which are used to help control chromatic aberration.
 As such, this lens has minimal to no chromatic aberration.

-The Canon mount versions of this lens also benefit from compatibility with a full set of in-camera corrections for lens aberrations (a big yippee for me as a Canon user).
+The Canon mount versions of this lens also benefit from compatibility with a full set of in-camera corrections for lens aberrations, acting very much like a native lens.

 Chromatic aberration is that really annoying neon purple fringe.
 It can wrap around your subject in an image where the subject is heavily contrasted against the background.

 This problem tends to plague lenses with wide apertures.

 I loved playing with the Sigma 70-200 f/2.8 DG OS HSM lens.
 The price tag may seem hefty may seem hefty to some but it’s actually much more affordable than equivalent lenses of this high caliber.

 If you shoot outside as much as I do, in conditions that are less than favorable (that just comes along for the outdoor adventure), you will get so much bang for your buck out of Sigma’s Sport line.